neondatabase/website/content/guides/self-hosting-umami-neon.md

 Once this is deployed, you are left with just one step, i.e. to set the `DATABASE_URL` environment variable that we obtained in the previous section.
 Let's get to it in the next section.

-## Set Neon Postgres as Serverless Database for Self-Hosted Umami Analytics
+## Configure Neon Postgres as serverless database for self-hosted Umami analytics

 In your Fly.io [Dashboard > Apps](https://fly.io/dashboard), click on your app name, and you would be taken to the overview of your app on Fly.io.